 Submission Correction Forms: A submission correction form is generated from the IRB screening process which occurs prior to official review by an IRB member.
 Only one person needs to sign this form; and it will most often be the person responding to the IRB Contingencies (e.g. a study coordinator).

 Submission Response Forms: A submission response form is generated after the IRB has conducted an official review.
 The PI is the only person required to sign a completed review response form.

 Who do I need to list as a study contact in the iRIS application?

 The study contacts automatically receive all system generated correspondence (e.g. reminders to request continuations, notifications of lapses in approval, IRB approval letters).
 The Principal Investigator and Study Coordinator(s) should always be listed in this section; as well as any persons who may be designated to complete IRB submission forms for the study.
-For studies supported by the Clinical Research Center, investigators should add Kristen Tremblay.
-If the study is strictly a Service Center study, (i.e. the PI pays for support) investigators should add Thomas Kiely as a contact.
+For studies applying to use resources of the Clinical Research Center (CRC), investigators should add Elizabeth Laska (CRC Nurse Manager) as a study contact.
 Study contacts must be listed by individual names.

 What should I do if I have problems attaching and /or opening documents in iRIS?

 If you are unable to open documents and/or upload documents you should make sure that your computer has a compatible browser (Internet Explorer 9.0 browser is preferred) and that the popup blocker setting is off.